Hungarian summer bean soup with dill

 • Start shelling the peas.
 Put the shells and the peas in separate bowls.

-• You can start the soup by now.
-Heat up the oil in a medium sized pot with a heavier bottom.
+• Start preparing the soup.
+Heat the oil in a medium sized pot with a thicker bottom.
 When ready, put in the peas and stir.
-You sauté the peas for 5-10 minutes in the oil (the younger ones for less, the older ones longer).
+Sauté the peas for 5-10 minutes (the younger ones for less, the older ones longer).
 Make sure there is enough oil for the flour.
-Add the flour and stir.
+Add 1 Tbsp flour and stir.
 This thickens the soup.
-Then in 1 minute you can add the paprika and stir.
-This activates the paprika.
-In 20-30seconds add the cold water and stir making sure there are no lumps in the soup.
+Then in 5 minute you can add the paprika and stir.
+(This activates the paprika).
+In 1 minute add the cold water and stir making sure there are no lumps in the soup.

 • Put the carrots and the kohlrabi in the soup.